afcondon/purescript-d3v6/README.md

 Tentative decision - replicate the munging, but pick a statically typed standard for things like hierarchy and either convert before sending or send JSON that can be parsed correctly by D3's own defaults

+CURRENT SOLUTION - using judicious `unsafeCoerce`-based functions to just work with the JavaScript-native data.
+Seems like a good compromise to retain readability of abstract chart definition (primary goal).

 ## Use something more like Variant for attributes
 Simple values probably not a problem but all the `.attr("foo", d => d.bar * 2)` or, worse, `.attr("foo", d => purescriptFn(d))` cases might be more complicated